About choosing a restaurant in Les 2 Alpes

 Most, if not all of the restaurants in Les Deux Alpes are child friendly, especially if you let them know in advance.
 Evening meals are normally served from 7pm, and the restaurants are quieter at this time than later on.
 Smithies serve food from 6pm so is a good choice for younger children.

 La Grange, located opposite the lift pass office in the main square, is a traditional French restaurant offering fondue and raclette as their specialities.
 Other dishes include steaks, snails and pasta dishes.
 La Porte d’à Côté opposite Marché U is well worth a look as well, but do book ahead as it is very popular.
+Le Trappeur is a popular and highly rated restaurant across the road from Carrefour supermarket.
+Expect traditional mountain food and friendly service.

 Head to Crêpes a Go Go to sample a French delicacy that we Brits only seem to get round to making once a year.
 Tuck into a tasty pancake on the sunny terrace or take refuge in the cosy ‘olde worlde’ bar with a choice of beers on tap.